k4cg/nichtparasoup/python-package/README.md

 [reddit](https://reddit.com).
 Other crawlers are currently removed, but will be back soon.

-If you find an ImageCrawler for your favourite ImageBoard missing, feel free to write an own ImageCrawler therefore.
+If you find an ImageCrawler for your favourite ImageBoard missing, feel free to write your own ImageCrawler for it.
-Contribute it to the _nichtparasoup_ project or write it as an independent plugin :-)
+Contribute it to the _nichtparasoup_ project or use it as an independent plugin :-)

 ![logo](https://raw.githubusercontent.com/k4cg/nichtparasoup/3.0-dev/python-package/images/logo.png)